qloudable-oci/learning-library/oci-library/qloudable/OCI_Fundamentals_Lab/OCI_Fundamentals.md

 3. Click **Create Load Balancer**

-4. Wait for the load balancer to become active and then note down it’s Public IP address.
+4. Wait for the load balancer to become active and then note down itâ€™s Public IP address.

 **We now have a load balancer that will manage the subnet we created earlier.**